 Some insured persons have more than one private plan.
-In these cases, if the policyholder identified any plan as a gatekeeper plan that pays for visits to non-plan doctors, the variables PMNCNP31, PMNCNP42, and PMNCNP01 were set to "Yes."
-If a person had multiple plans and one or more were identified as being a gatekeeper plan that does not pay for visits to non-plan doctors and the other(s) had missing information, the person level variable was set to missing.
-Additionally, if a person had multiple plans and one or more was identified as being a gatekeeper plan, but none were identified as a gatekeeper plan that pays for visits to non-plan doctors, the person level variable was set to "No." In each round, the variables PMNCNP31, PMNCNP42, and PMNCNP01 have four possible values:
+In these cases, if the policyholder identified any plan as a gatekeeper plan that pays for visits to non-plan doctors, the variables PMNCNP31, PMNCNP42, and PMNCNP02 were set to "Yes."
+If a person had multiple plans and one or more were identified as being a gatekeeper plan that does not pay for visits to non-plan doctors and the other(s) had missing information, the person-level variable was set to missing.
+Additionally, if a person had multiple plans and one or more were identified as being a gatekeeper plan that pays for visits to non-plan doctors, the person-level variable was set to missing a gatekeeper plan, but none were identified as a gatekeeper plan that pays for visits to non-plan doctors, the person-level variable was set to "No." In each round, the variables PMNCNP31, PMNCNP42, and PMNCNP02 have four possible values:

-- 1 Person was covered by at least one private insurance source through a Gatekeeper Plan, and the plan pays for visits to non-plan doctors. - 2 Person was covered by at least one private insurance source through a Gatekeeper Plan, but the plan does not pay for visits to non-plan doctors. - -9 Person was covered by private insurance through a Gatekeeper Plan, and whether the plan covers visits to non-plan doctors was refused, don't know, or not ascertained. - -1 Person was out-of-scope for the round, was not privately insured at any time in the round, or was not covered by private insurance through a Gatekeeper Plan.
+- 1 Person was covered by at least one private insurance source through a gatekeeper plan, and the plan pays for visits to non-plan doctors. - 2 Person was covered by at least one private insurance source through a gatekeeper plan, but the plan does not pay for visits to non-plan doctors. - -9 Person was covered by private insurance through a gatekeeper plan, and whether the plan covers visits to non-plan doctors was refused, don't know, or not ascertained. - -1 Person was out-of-scope for the round, was not privately insured at any time in the round, or was not covered by private insurance through a gatekeeper plan.